amaarora/amaarora.github.io/_posts/2020-08-02-densenets.md

 ```

 A `DenseLayer` accepts an input, concatenates the input together and performs `bn_function` on these feature maps to get `bottleneck_output`.
 This is done for computational efficiency.
 Finally, the convolution operation is performed to get `new_features` which are of size `K` or `growth_rate`.

+It should now be easy to map the above implementation with fig-5.
+Let's say the above is an implementation of `LAYER_2`.
+First, `LAYER_2` accepts the gray, purple and orange feature maps and concatenates them.
+Next, the `LAYER_2` performs a bottle neck operation to create `bottleneck_output` for computational efficiency.
+Finally, the layer performs the non linear transformation operation to generate `new_features`.
+These `new_features` are the green features as in fig-5.